KittyGiraudel/site/_posts/2013-02-21-moving-to-jekyll.md

 GitHub doesn’t allow `.htaccess` config for obvious reasons, so I couldn’t set server-side redirects.
 A [StackOverflow answer](https://stackoverflow.com/a/13676721) recommended a Jekyll plugin to handle automatic redirects through aliases but GitHub Pages compiles Jekyll in safe mode (no plugin), so it wasn’t an option either.

-I opted for a very simple—yet not perfect—approach which consisted of creating HTML files at the old locations redirecting to the new files with meta tags.
+I opted for a very simple — yet not perfect — approach which consisted of creating HTML files at the old locations redirecting to the new files with meta tags.
 For example, there is a file in a `/blog` folder called `css-gradients.html` containing only a the basic html/head/body tag and:

 ```html
 <meta http-equiv="refresh" content="0;url=/2013/02/04/css-gradients/" />